Marcwa19197/Alenka/readme.md

-## Welcome to Alenka - GPU database engine
+## Welcome to Alenka - GPU database engine - forked by Marcwa19197

 ### What is this?